 (b) the approval lapses if the development has not substantially commenced within the period determined under paragraph (a).

+Note for this clause:

+Under the Planning and Development (Development Assessment Panels) Regulations 2011 regulation 16A(2), for an application determined by a Development Assessment Panel the period within which development must be substantially commenced is 4 years.

+[Clause 71 amended: SL 2020/252 r.
+76.]

 72. Temporary development approval

 The local government may impose conditions limiting the period of time for which development approval is granted.